 Q: When will the Abstracts appear in the Journal of Investigative Dermatology (JID)?

 A: All abstracts will be published in the May 2021 supplement issue of the Journal of Investigative Dermatology (JID).
 The abstracts are now available for viewing.
 CLICK HERE to be re-directed to the JID website.
 You can also CLICK HERE for a PDF version.
 Late-Breaking abstracts will both appear on the Virtual Meeting platform at the time of the meeting as well in a future Fall 2021 issue of the JID.

 Q: What if I do not have a subscription to the Journal of Investigative Dermatology (JID)?

 A: Abstracts will also be publicly available via links on the SID and JID websites.
 CLICK HERE to be re-directed to the JID website.

 Q: When will abstract status notification be sent out?

 A: Abstract status notification were sent out in early February 2021.
-Notifications will be sent electronically to the contact email address used during the abstract submission process, as well as being noted by CLICKING THIS LINK
+Notifications were sent electronically to the contact email address used during the abstract submission process, as well as being noted by CLICKING THIS LINK